snehawk20/elasticsearch-search-engine/README.md

 - User interface with the following features
     - `Dropdown keyword suggestions` based on Levenstein distance using Fuzzy search
+        - Fuzziness : AUTO
     - `Snippets` that displays the most relevant fragments built using `unified highlighter`
+        - order fragments by score using Okapi BM25
     - Interface to change between the models and modes as per user's requirements
     - Displaying results as clickable links for better access

-- Pointers
-    - _box-office_ vs _box office_
-    - hollywood moon blockbuster